Policy statement

 The issue

-Safeguarding concerns will sometimes occur cut across the responsibilities of more than one team in Surrey, for example:
+Safeguarding concerns will sometimes occur cut across the responsibilities of more than 1 team in Surrey, for example:

-• An incident occurs in the area covered by one Locality team to a person that another Locality team have case-holding responsibility for;
+- an incident occurs in the area covered by 1 locality team to a person that another Locality team have case-holding responsibility for

 In the past, the practice has been that the team that cover the geographical area where the risk of abuse has arisen has led the adult safeguarding work.
 This has sometimes been problematic as it has led to decisions that are not person centred or are inconsistent with the Making Safeguarding Personal approach of the Care and Support statutory guidance.
 Adult safeguarding work covers a wide variety of situations so it is not possible to be prescriptive about who will do what.
 This guidance sets out some principles to support decision making about this.
 Making these decisions should be done in partnership between the teams involved.